Sign In / Sign Out

 Make it possible for more high school youth from Arizona’s tribal communities and Asian Pacific Islander communities to experience a week on-campus and “see” themselves engaged and succeeding in a university environment.

-In Inspire and APACE, youth strengthen their college mindset and intellectual confidence, form friendships, and connect with ASU faculty, students and mentors from shared cultural communities who further inspire them to pursue their dream of a college education.
+In the Indigenous Imagination Initiative and the APACE Academy, youth strengthen their college mindset and intellectual confidence, form friendships, and connect with ASU faculty, students and mentors from shared cultural communities who further inspire them to pursue their dream of a college education.

 Bridging Success for Foster Youth

 Be part of the ASU family that supports foster youth as they pursue their life dreams and a college degree.
 The Bridging Success Early-Start program offers foster youth the opportunity to begin their ASU experience in a safe and welcoming community.
 Students move in early, form a cohesive community, and get immediately connected to a safety net of support, tools and resources that ease their transition.

 “It provides a sense of community and it gives me a place to fit in,” says Breanna Carpenter ’19, who helped found a student club that grew out of her Bridging Success early-start experience.
 “I’m surrounded by people who have the same values and the same mission.
 They have the same background so they understand the obstacles…but they’re here with me.
 That encourages me to show others they can get here.”

 SPIRIT Early-Start Initiative